LKMthelegend/inventory-management/README.md

-This is a simple app to manage inventory developped with MERN stack
+This is a simple app to manage inventory developped with MERN stack.
-functionnality:
+Functionnality:
 - authentication (Administration only)
 - software management
 - material management